Life Lines

 NO RESPONSE-Shout For Help

-Shout out loud for help, at this stage it is important no to go looking for help as a first aider your job is now to confirm if child is breathing.
+Shout out loud for help.
+At this stage, it is important not to go looking for help as a first aider.
+Your job is now to confirm if the child is breathing.

 CHECKING RESPONSE OF A BABY